-In the fourth step, the Ds values for MC's quantities are computed.5 By assumption, Ds[Amount-of(MC)] = O. Pressure is simply inherited from the surrounding contained stuff.
+In the fourth step, the Ds values for MC's quantities are computed.5 By assumption, Ds[Amount-of(MC)] = 0.
+Pressure is simply inherited from the surrounding contained stuff.
 Changes in Heat, Temperature, Volume and Height are determined by rules associated with processes.
-For example, if the temperature of the destination of a liquid flow is greater than the temperature of the source, then both Heat and Temperature of MC will be increasing when MC reaches the destination.
+For example, if the temperature of the destination of a liquid flow is greater than the temperature of the source, then both Heat and Temperature of MC will be increasing in the destination.
 During boiling Heat is increasing and during condensation it is decreasing.

 Finally, the fifth step constructs the graph defined by the relevant places and the possible movements between them.
 From this graph it is easy to recognize such phenomena as branching or cycles of flow.
-When branching occurs, the choice of which path to take will depend on the goal of the reasoning.
-Sometimes it is the properties of a specific path which are of interest, while in other cases all paths must be considered.
+In real fluid systems these histories often branch.
+For example, steam coming out of a ship's boiler is often tapped off for several different purposes, such as driving the propulsion turbines, running generators to produce electricity, and powering the ship's laundry.
+The choice of which path to take will depend on the goal of the reasoning.
+Sometimes it is the properties of a specific path which are of interest.
+In other cases all paths must be considered.
+However, it will be assumed that MC retains its identity, i.e., that the molecules of MC never split themselves between two paths.
+This assumption is realistic if one considers MC to be a tiny subset of the liquid described in the Contained-Stuff view of the same system.

-The relationship between the episodes in the MC history and the states of the envisionment is slightly complicated.
+Two observations are relevant here.
+First, the MC-history generation algorithm is linear in the number of active process instances, making it quite fast.
+Second, the relationship between the episodes in the MC history and the states of the envisionment is slightly complicated.
 One state in the envisionment can give rise to a number of episodes in the MC history.
 For example, the steady flow of working fluid in a refrigeration system would typically be described as a single state in the envisionment using the Contained-Stuff ontology.
 But viewed from the MC level, it will give rise to episodes involving heating, liquid-gas phase transition, compression, gas-liquid phase transition, etc.